MattBunch/Digital-Rain-Project/README.md

 Things needed to be updated to introduce new direction up (north):

 - Creation of the array needs to be updated to take into account of the different directions and enter different parameters for the starting position (moving south (downwards), the starting position of y will be negative (above the window height base which is 0), while moving north (upwards), the starting position will be positive (below the window height value)).
-Therefore the createArray function needs to have different conditions based on how it creates the .
+Therefore, the createArray function needs to have different conditions based on how it creates the array.
 - Show function will need to have similar conditionals to update the color of the MatrixString.

 In conclusion only `y` and `ySpeed` are the variables that need to be altered for the new direction.
 For implementing horizontal movements, one will need to implement an entirely different method to display that direction.